 If booking a private transfer, it may be possible to arrange for the driver to make a small supermarket detour, obviously this should be arranged in advance and not just sprung on your unsuspecting chauffeur in the arrivals hall.

 Independent travellers often pride themselves on getting better deals than the big holiday companies, but this is not always the case.

 By booking with a tour operator you can take advantage of their massive buying power and the huge number of beds in resort that they are looking to fill.
 A package holiday through a tour operator will typically include flights, transfers, accommodation and in many cases food, ski hire and a lift pass, so when you add it all up it may be cheaper to book one of these holidays.
 Often tour operators will fly from a wider range of regional airports too.
 As with the budget airlines, tour operators charge a premium during the Christmas and school holidays.

 Tour operator-run catered chalets can prove to be fairly reasonably priced and like a hotel will provide you with breakfast and an evening meal, with one night off in the week for you to enjoy a local restaurant of your choice.
 The chalet-host food is typically less menu based and often can be discussed and agreed to suit your likes and dislikes in advance.
 Late deals with tour operators are often very good value.

-The UCPA warrants a special mention for value as it's not always well known outside France.
-This non-profit organisation was set up forty years ago to encourage young people to enjoy the outdoors.
+The UCPA warrants a special mention for value as it's not so well known outside of France.
+This non-profit organisation was set up over 40 years ago to encourage young people to enjoy the outdoors.
 These days they offer great value holidays with meals, accommodation, ski pass, ski hire and instruction all included.
 All you have to add is the cost of getting here.